crusaderky/xarray_mongodb/doc/db_reference.rst

 default, these are ``xarray.meta`` and ``xarray.chunks``.

 .. note::
-   At the moment of writing, support for units and sparse arrays has not been implemented yet.
+   At the moment of writing, support for sparse arrays has not been implemented yet.

 xarray.meta